Lucky EarthLucky Earth

 Movement

 There is no frequent city-style public transport between lake pockets.
 Choose accommodation by base first — Svitiaz, Hrjada, Pisochne/Melnyky, Pulmo, Hushovo or another settlement — then plan local movement by car, bicycle, taxi or walking.
+Stay on permitted/marked routes only; unmarked forests, wetlands, plantations and border-adjacent areas can be life-threatening because of mines or unexploded ordnance.

 Climate comfort